DTierneyDev/Gametionary/README.md

 ## Features

-Each page features a navigation bar with a brand-logo for quick access to the home page, a search bar, and a button to open the sidebar.
+Each page features a navigation bar with a brand-logo for quick access to the home page, a search bar, and a button to toggle the sidebar.

 #### Index